 In 2003, the Rector and Vestry agreed that the church’s debt needed to be retired, and a stewardship campaign was launched.
 Fund raising efforts continued over the next two years, and the debt was retired in 2005 setting the stage for future growth.
 A significant gift from the family of former, long-time member and Senior Warden, Ward Krebs, assured the success of the debt-retirement campaign.

-St. Matthew’s Episcopal Church began as an idea in a little village as the Civil War was coming to an end.
-Like so many churches and parishes, it has weathered storms, celebrated in happy times, and blossomed into a parish community that has prospered.
-The many organizations within the parish have supported efforts to continue Christian outreach and in-reach in the community, on a regional, national, and even global scale.
+St. Matthew’s Episcopal Church began as an idea in the little village of San Mateo as the Civil War was coming to an end.
+Like so many churches and parishes, it has weathered storms, celebrated happy times, and blossomed into a parish community that has prospered.
+The many organizations within the parish have supported efforts to continue Christian outreach and in-reach throughout the community, on a regional, national, and even global scale.
 Fellowship, education, and future parish upgrading projects are all positive signs of a robust community that is growing as the parish moves into the new century.